 An intercooler is designed much like a small radiator, though it flows air rather than coolant.
 A boost leak can manifest itself along a seam, plastic end tank, or along the intercooler rails.
 Here are instructions to remove the IC.
 I will post a link to repair as soon as I find one.

-You can visit this page to see a FULL LIST of components that could leak -- please email me with any additions that you think of!
+You can visit Generic adderall just as good to see a FULL LIST of components that could leak -- please email me with any additions that you think of!

 The following Nissan engine diagrams and pictures of a removed (JDM) engine to refer to (thanks to "eBAY" for engine pics : ) I find it helpful to understand engine geography to locate other items.
 It may also help you to locate boost leaks as you will have a map and reference points to follow as you peek around the engine to find things.